 Dr. Pamela Beach is an Associate Professor in Language and Literacy at the Faculty of Education, Queen’s University.
 Pamela completed her MA in Child Study and Education at the Dr. Eric Jackman Institute of Child Study, University of Toronto and her PhD in Developmental Psychology and Education at the Ontario Institute for Studies in Education, University of Toronto.
-Pamela has nearly a decade of elementary classroom experience, teaching a range of grades and subject areas from junior kindergarten to seventh grade.
+Pamela has a decade of elementary classroom experience, teaching a range of grades and subject areas from junior kindergarten to seventh grade.
 Her background as an elementary teacher has influenced her research which centres on the dissemination of research-informed literacy practices.
-Pamela’s work explores how online and multimedia resources can be used in teacher education and professional development.
-Pamela uses web analytics, screen-capture technology, the virtual revisit think aloud, and eye-tracking technology to study teacher cognition and learning.
+Pamela’s work has explored how online and multimedia resources can be used in teacher education and professional development.
+She uses web analytics, screen-capture technology, the virtual revisit think aloud, and eye-tracking technology to study teacher cognition and learning.
 Pamela is currently working on a project exploring instructional approaches to early literacy across different types of early learning programs.
 Read about this project on her blog.

 Elena Favret completed her Master of Education in the Faculty of Education at Queen’s University in 2021.
 Her teaching experience in the UK has shaped her research and interest in topics of language and literacy, online teacher professional development and inclusive education.
 Elena’s SSHRC-funded research explored the perceptions of oral communication during collaborative learning in elementary classrooms from the perspectives of classroom teachers and speech-language pathologists.

 Barbara Mendes has dedicated over 10 years to learning, advocating, and researching learning disabilities, specifically Dyslexia.
 Research has shown that even the most severely impaired student has a right and a path to unlocking their potential.
 Proficient reading requires a plethora of skills to play into each other.
 Detangling which skills to harness as compensating strengths and which to remediate is essential to successful reading interventions.
 As a parent, an instructor, and as a student, Barbara’s research looks at morphological awareness based instruction for students with dyslexia as an essential component of remediation.